FanMclaine/FanMclaine/README.md

 😅 I'm FanMclaine/Mclnoot_ or what ever you call me!

-- 🌱 I’m currently learning on game development (not on Unity smh) and video editing
+- 🌱 I’m currently a student
 - 📫 Favorite content creators: Tommyinnit, LEMMiNNO, and Daily Dose of Internet
-- 😄 Things i like to do: Making pixel arts, Making Vector arts, Making arts, and Watching videos
+- 😄 Things i like to do: Making Vector arts, Making arts, and Watching videos
-- 💦 Favorite things: The Internet, Pets, and uhhh more...
+- 💦 Favorite things: The Internet, Money, and uhhh more...
-- ⚡ Fun fact: Computer I FUCKED YOUR MOM
+- ⚡ Fun fact: translate key cow to tagalog

 ### Socials